BCSP makes it easy to become certified with these 7 steps. For detailed information visit

-After completing all of the requirements, BCSP will award candidates who successfully demonstrated their skills and knowledge with their BCSP certification.
-To continue holding the certification, an annual fee is required, and certificants must remain up-to-date with changes in professional practice by compiling Recertification points every five years.
+Once you pass the examination BCSP will reward you with your earned certification.
+To maintain your certification, an annual fee is required, and certificants must remain up-to-date with changes in professional practice by compiling recertification points every five years.
+Visit the recertification page for more information.